7 home projects with colourful structural elements - Grand Designs Magazine

 Staircase

 In Mulroy Architects’ Haringey House project, featured on Grand Designs in 2017, a bright yellow staircase creates a central focal point at the heart of the house, made bespoke from laser-cut metal sheets.
-You can read more about this project in the August issue of Grand Designs Magazine.

 Watch the episode: Haringey House, Mulroy Architects